StoryofStuff/bootcamp_ask_simulator/README.md

 Questions start out as a simple text field associated with a user.
 (Or, in the future, they might be able to be texted in!).
 Upon submission they are reviewed and assigned an answer.

+## ToDo

+#### AJAX-ey wait

+When someone sends a message there should be a brief pause during which panic dots appear on the screen.
+Sounds like a job for AJAX and JS.